nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/admin-tab-overview.md

 *   **Users Sessions**: Provides information on who is logged in to the Platform.
     {{{multiexcerpt 'users-sessions-tab-details' page='Metrics and Monitoring'}}}
 *   **Events**: Lists the events that occurred on the platform.
 You can filter this list to only get the events from a specific user or only events from a specific category.
-*   **Background work**: Provides information on the asynchronous tasks performed by the server, such as video conversion when a video is imported.
+*   **Background work**: Provides information on the asynchronous tasks performed by the Work Manager.
+For each work category there is a queue reporting 3 metrics: the number of works waiting for execution, the number of works currently running and the number of works completed.
+For instance 'Queue videoConversion (2/4/6)' means that 2 videos are waiting to be converted, 4 videos convesions are in progress and 6 has been converted.
 *   **Repository Analytics**: Provides statistics on the repository.
 You can filter these statistics on a specific time period.
 *   **Search Analytics**: Provides statistics on the queries done by users and how search filters are used.